 - Sagittarius tries to live a life of fun, risk, and intrigue.
 Since death is right around the corner, then the party must go on!

 - Capricorn resists death.
-They are considered the survivalists.
+They are considered survivalists.
 They're conservative and smart with their resources.
 Their goal: to live as long as possible.